 Skins — Back to the top

 Making of: the grapes are destemmed and spontaneously skin-fermented between 48 hours and 45 days in stainless steel tanks.
-Aged 4-7 months in acacia barrels and neutral French and American oak.
+Aged 4-7 months in acacia barrels and neutral oak barrels.
 Blended, filtered, bottled with a small addition of sulfur.

 Personality: Apricot, Haitian Orange, Marzipan – goes well with Blue cheese, Duck sausage, tangy flavorsome cuisines like Mexican or Thai, dried fruit… endless possibilities here!

 Ramato-style wine made with 100% Pinot Gris from premier Edna Valley vineyards